Chile Piquin

 This teeny-tiny Mexican chile packs some serious heat and a surprising amount of flavor!
-Find out everything you need to know about the chile piquín (or piquin pepper) in this detailed guide, including how to prepare it for recipes.
+Find out everything you need to know about chile piquin (or piquin pepper) in this guide, including flavor profile, buying tips, and how to prepare it for recipes.

 Piquin Chiles on a Plate

-The chile piquín is a small Mexican chile that is said to have originated in the state of Tabasco.
-Currently, you can find these peppers growing all over Mexico and up into the Southwestern United States.
+It is believed to have originated in the state of Tabasco, but you can currently find piquin peppers growing all over Mexico and up into the Southwestern United States.
+The peppers start green and mature to a bright red, but they are often harvested in both stages.

-The chile piquín can be eaten fresh, dried, or smoked.
-Each of the various forms carries a different flavor profile.
+Despite its small nature, this chile packs a punch in terms of taste.
+It can be eaten fresh, dried, or smoked, with each of the forms carrying a different flavor profile.

 Scoville Scale